t1h0/smartini/README.md

 - Your *schema class* needs to inherit from [`smartini.Schema`](#smartinischema).
 - Each section gets its own *section class* within this schema class, inheriting from [`smartini.Section`](#smartinisection).
 - **`Important!`** If the actual section name differs from the section class name, it's assigned to the `_name` class attribute.
-- Each option of a section gets its key assigned to an arbitrary string attribute.
+- Each option of a section gets its key assigned to the [Option](#smartinioption) constructor.
 The variable name **must not start with a leading underscore**.

 ### Using the configurations in your code